mmccool/ml-project-1/README.md

 features and this might confuse some of the models.
 I also did not try neural networks as there did not seem to be enough data to train such a model well.

-However, I felt the results from the SVC model found through grid search, 82% accuracy, were fairly reasonable.
+However, I felt the results from the SVC model found through grid search, just over 82% accuracy, were fairly reasonable.
 I was going to compare with the Kaggle leaderboard but it seems ALL the results on the leaderboard were "perfect" (score of 1.0) which was suspicious (who survived the Titanic is public knowledge, so submitters could have cheated by looking them up, and probably did) so I did not bother.